alexfalkowski/auth/README.md

 We take recommendations from [NIST Password Guidelines](https://blog.netwrix.com/2022/11/14/nist-password-guidelines).

+## Key

+The service allows you to generate a secure RSA public and private keys.

+We take recommendations from [A Guide to RSA Encryption in Go](https://levelup.gitconnected.com/a-guide-to-rsa-encryption-in-go-1a18d827f35d).

 ## Development

 If you would like to contribute, here is how you can get started.